RavinduMPK/Heart-Monitor/README.md

 - Enclosure Designs

-## The Enclosure Design
-The enclosure was designed by Solidworks software.
-It contains a removable top lid, a removable front, and the main body.
-The removability was integrated to fix and replace components.
-Holes surrounding the box are integrated to ensure that the heat flow to the outside of the box due to the power components inside.
-A fan is also connected inside to help with this.
-The front contains the display and also the knobs for tuning the filters.
-The switch on top switches off the device, and can be used for temporary situations.
-And the switch at the back, switches off the transformer as well, saving the power loss that happens at the transformer.
-The enclosure also contains holes containing the adapters to connect the power cable and also to connect the 3.5mm jack.

 ## The Circuit Design
 The ECG circuit mainly consists of 5 blocks.
 Those are,
 - Right Leg Drive Circuit